rfg81/hubitat-homeconnect/README.md

 WasherDryer<br>

 # Installation
-The best way to install is to use "Hubitat Package Manager".
+The easiest way to install it is to use "Hubitat Package Manager".
+The steps necessary to access your appliances are written in the APP.

 # Note
-I did this on my free time and for sure there are bugs so use it on your own risk.
-Some of the features are not yet supported (I just own the dishwasher so I can't really test on other appliances).
-If other developers are willing to add better support for the other devices just send me a pull request :)
+I did this on my free time and for sure there are bugs so use it at your own risk.
+Some of the features are not yet supported (I just own the dishwasher so I can't really test it on other appliances).
+If other developers are willing to add better support for the other appliances, just send me a pull request :)

 # Credits
 This was all possible due to the work done by https://github.com/Wattos/hubitat to support the Homme Connect API.